July 29-31, 2016, Warbler’s Roost, South River

 At the event, the triangle mesh superimposed over the scene – the interface that people were playing – was projected onto a screen in the same area from which the initial recording was taken so that it was somewhat seamless – as if you were playing the actual forest – a lo-fi form of virtual reality – wilderness and technology.

 I have been moving in this direction for a number of years and each new project builds cumulatively on previous work.
-Though the rationality of science is employed in this project, I do not know all aspects of where this is going and that is important – mystery and intuition serving the momentum of artistic and scientific discovery.
+Though certainly the rationality of science is employed in this project, I do not exactly know where all aspects of this work is going – still a surrender to artistic inspiration, wherever it may lead (as I would do with painting).

 This project consists of the original field recording (video), the custom software from which the recordings were made (NETTTBlaster), computer animations (presented on Vimeo), stills-images, paintings, audio (presented as an album on Bandcamp) and an expanding collection of data.